mattsah/pint/README.md

 ### Types

-You can define custom types:
+You can define custom types which are a union of multiple types using the `type` form.

 ```pascal
 unit ContextLogger;